vontell/artiq-control/journal/README.md

 ## Tue Nov 1

-* Mde modification to Pipistrello abstraction, by switching over to kernels and adding in handlers for input detection.
+* Made modification to Pipistrello abstraction, by switching over to kernels and adding in handlers for input detection.
 Timeline issues and testing still has to be addressed.

 ## Mon Oct 31 🎃